Strelkoveg/check-bandwidth-hls/README.md

 Service will be ready to use at http://localhost:5000 You can set one or more URLs of hls video that you want to check.
 Then press 'Submit', now service started to compare given bandwith from master playlist with actual bandwith of all chunks in corresponding variant playlist.
-When it's done you'll see 'Done!' in the end of TextArea with results.
+You will see all incongruities in results form When it's done you'll see 'Done!' in the bottom of results.
+If there are no incongruities, you'll see only 'Done!' in results field.